TDStrasser/Kookaberry-Reference-Guide/docs/source/using.rst

 The simplest way to power-up the **Kookaberry** is to connect it:

-- to a computer via the Kookaberry’s USB port using a compatible USB cable
+- to a computer via the **Kookaberry’s** USB port using a compatible USB cable
-- to a USB battery via the Kookaberry’s USB port using a compatible USB cable or
+- to a USB battery via the **Kookaberry’s** USB port using a compatible USB cable or
-- to a battery, having a voltage between 4.5 to 9.0 volts, via the Kookaberry's 2 pin JST-PH battery connector
+- to a battery, having a voltage between 4.5 to 9.0 volts, via the **Kookaberry**'s 2 pin JST-PH battery connector

 .. _powerup: